 Sale of Property for Delinquent Taxes

 The judicial sale of land for delinquent taxes is allowed under the provisions of Virginia Code Section 58.1-3965.
 The auction is held at the front door of the Loudoun County Courthouse in Leesburg, Virginia.
-All properties to be sold are advertised in the Loudoun Times Mirror newspaper for four consecutive weeks prior to the sale date.
+All properties to be sold are advertised in the Loudoun Now newspaper for four consecutive weeks prior to the sale date.

-Please subscribe to the Tax Notices category of the Alert Loudoun System to receive notice of future tax sales.
+Please subscribe to the Tax Notices category of the Alert Loudoun system to receive notice of future tax sales.
 You may register to receive emails or text pages over your cellular phone or pager.

 Terms of Sale